TobiasFP/VDA5050-amr-fleet/README.md

 ### So, how do we make money?
 You do this for the money, right?
 Right?

-Well, currently i have no idea which way I'm going to go with this.
-I have some ideas as to how, which are:
-1. All in open source, hope it grows and gets adopted by some robotics firms and hope build a consulting business
-2. All in open source, no profits, just doing it because i think it's fun.
-3. The Odoo model: build the core features and release it properly, open source, but then make modules that are closed source that adds features
-4. The Harness DRONE model: do everything in a restricted open source manner, that limits the commercial usage of the software, but keeps the code open source
-5. Closed source, seeking investors: it will be hard to gain traction in such a competitive market.
-I am definitely open if some company wants to invest.

-I lean towards #1 or #2, as i like open source a lot and this means the project gets to be my hobby, and I can still make money by doing contract work.
-This means little to no chance of profiting but maybe, just maybe, my awesome code will show people how to do proper software and will serve as a foundation for some robotics platforms.

-#### Decision
 I have decided on the following:
 Keep the base GoLang project completely open source with the least restricted model possible (MIT).

 The Frontend and vda5050 amr simulator however will be kept open to view, but very restricted, in that if you want to use these purposes you have to contact me and make a deal.

-### Acquiring partners

-There are so many small robotics startups that simply don't have the time to write fleet software.
-By telling them to just support the vda5050 from the start and pay me to add fleet features must be a lot cheaper and easier than building everything from scratch.
-By contacting robotics firms and convincing them to let me do the hard part will surely be an easy way of getting partners.

 ### Work management